SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 It's a fun way to play around with a new language that you're just starting to learn or to refine your skills in a language that you're familiar with.

-After being ~pestered~ kindly reminded about it by [someone is definitely not annoying](https://hostiledeveloper.com/), I decided to try out the Day 1 puzzle in Elixir.
+After being ~pestered~ kindly reminded about it by [someone who is definitely not annoying](https://hostiledeveloper.com/), I decided to try out the Day 1 puzzle in Elixir.

-I had a lot of fun putting my solution together and, unsurprisingly, I found that Elixir's tooling allowed me to write code that was remarkably clean and concise.
-Keep reading to see how to leverage pattern matching, recursion and custom guard clauses to write some super shiny and extremely elegant Elixir code. :soap: :star: :soap:
+I had a lot of fun putting my solution together and, unsurprisingly, I found that Elixir's tooling allowed me to implement even complex logic and control flow in a way that was remarkably concise and efficient with regards to time complexity.
+Keep reading to see how to leverage pattern matching, recursion and custom guard clauses to write some super clean and extremely elegant Elixir code. :soap: :star: :soap:

 ## The Prompt
 The Day 1 Advent of Code prompt can be simply stated as: